elehcimd/mltraq/mkdocs/benchmarks/speed.md

 * If not implemented carefully, **the solutions that adopt threading to incorporate streaming capabilities pay the hidden cost of IPC (Inter-Process Communication)**.
 Further, the higher complexity results in more I/O errors and reliability concerns.

+* The [entity-attribute-value](https://en.wikipedia.org/wiki/Entity–attribute–value_model) database model adopted by `MLflow` and `FastTrackML` requires **inserting a new record for every new tracked value**, making it painfully slow.
+Furthermore, the tracked value type is fixed to the SQL column type, resulting in limited flexibility.

+* Most methods implement the **serialization of arrays and other complex, non-scalar objects with custom text encodings**, relying on [uuencoding](https://en.wikipedia.org/wiki/Uuencoding) and JSON-like formats.
+Compression is either missing or handled by creating ZIP files of artifacts stored on the filesystem.
+The process is slow, and the support for complex types is limited or missing: floating point and timestamp precision are ignored, etc. Arrow IPC, native serialization, zero-copy writes, and safe pickling provide superior performance and portability, as proved by `MLtraq`.

+## Acknowledgements

+Thank You for the constructive conversations that helped improve this analysis:

+* Jonathan Giannuzzi and Alex Scammon from [FastTrackML](https://github.com/G-Research/fasttrackml) (a G-Research project)